projectcontour/contour/site/content/getting-started/_index.md

 id: getting-started
 ---

-This page will help you get up and running with Contour.
+This page will help you get up and running with Project Contour.

 ## Before you start